sj26/zipstream/README.md

 Create zip files to a stream.

-Integration with Ruby on Rails means you can create a file, `index.zipstream`, which is a ruby file with a zip object:
+Integration with Ruby on Rails means you can create a view, `index.zipstream`, which is a ruby file with a zip object:

 ```ruby
 @entries.each do |entry|